 Each year, the Texas Department of Insurance's Division of Workers’ Compensation releases information about the fatal occupational injuries in Texas.
-The department released the most recent set of data in December of 2018 and it describes fatal work accidents which occurred in 2017.
+The department released the most recent set of data in December of 2018, and it describes fatal work accidents that occurred in 2017.

 The report found that the industry with the highest number of fatal injuries was trade, transportation, and utilities.
 This section of the Texas economy had 148 fatal incidents, or 28 percent of all work-related deaths.
 Even though fatal work accidents decreased from 545 to 534 between 2016 and 2017, trade, transportation, and utilities jobs had a nearly six-percent increase in deadly accidents.
 The second most deadly industry in the state is construction.
 In 2017, 133 fatal incidents happened in the construction industry throughout Texas, or 25 percent of all incidents.

 Industries with a high number of fatal incidents include: